Engineer-Dorongon/CAPSTONE-2---CHAPTER-1--5/Chapter 3/ Method 1/ README.md

+---

 # **STATISTICAL TREATMENT OF DATA (SOP 1)**

-To analyze and interpret the student posture and behavior tracking performance of the developed SENSEY system, the raw experimental data gathered in Protocol 1 will undergo formal descriptive statistical treatment.
+To analyze and interpret the student posture and behavior tracking performance of SENSEY, the raw experimental data gathered in Protocol 1 will undergo formal descriptive statistical treatment.

 Because the evaluation aims to describe and organize the visual status-tracking capabilities of the hardware-software prototype under specific classroom conditions rather than compare separate human populations, **Descriptive Statistics** are applied [15].

 To evaluate SENSEY's performance both conceptually (as a whole system) and operationally (divided by row distance), the study calculates the **Weighted Arithmetic Mean (Aggregated Frequency Method)** across two distinct analytical levels:

----

 ### **Level A: The Overall System Performance (Whole Study — $N_{Total} = 1440$)**

-To determine the cumulative success and failure rates of the student tracking module across the entire study, the raw frequencies of correct detections, labeling errors, and missed detections across all 24 configurations are aggregated over the complete $N_{Total} = 1440$ evaluation pool:
+To determine the cumulative success and failure rates of the student tracking module across the entire study, the raw frequencies of correct detections, labeling errors, and missed detections across all 24 configurations are aggregated over the complete $N_{Total} = 1440$ evaluation pool ($3\text{ rows} \times 8\text{ behaviors} \times 20\text{ trials} \times 3\text{ students/row}$):

 #### **A. Overall Average Behavior Recognition Rate / Success Rate ($R_{Success\_Overall}$):**
 This metric measures SENSEY's cumulative success rate in both detecting student presence and correctly identifying their active posture and behavior.
-It is calculated by dividing the sum of all True Positives ($TP$) across all 24 configurations by the total evaluation pool ($N_{Total} = 1440$) [1, 35]:
+It is calculated as [1, 35]:

 $$R_{Success\_Overall} = \frac{\sum_{i=1}^{24} TP_i}{1440} \times 100$$